 The difference between a CV and a Resume:

-It is generally accepted that a CV (Curriculum Vitae) is a long in-depth document that can be laid out over two or more pages and it contains a high level of detail about your achievements, a great deal more than just a career biography while a resume is a concise document typically not longer than one page as the intended reader will not dwell on your document for very long.
+It is that a CV (Curriculum Vitae) is a long in-depth document that can be laid out over two or more pages and it contains a high level of detail about your achievements, a great deal more than just a career biography while a resume is a concise document typically not longer than one page as the intended reader will not dwell on your document for very long.
 The goal of a resume is to make an individual stand out from the competition.

 4. Brand yourself on social media.